Learning passive policies with virtual energy tanks in robotics: Background and Motivation

 \subsubsection{Comments and limitations}

 i) The energy tank algorithm constitutes a clever way to disembody from any physical dynamics the implementation of a passive control action.
-In fact there is no need to design the controller in a way that it mimics a physical system (e.g., in the PD case the controller can be seen as a control spring and damper): as long as a task is achieved though a control input $w$ and $e^*$ is finite, a passive implementation is possible by means of the energy tank algorithm, just setting $V_c(x_c(t))|_{t=0}>e^*$; ii) The aforementioned initial energy assignment is a degree of freedom in the algorithm, whose implications are often naively addressed.
-In fact a very high (yet bounded) energy initialisation in the tank would technically still fulfill the PBC objective (\ref{eq:passivityEnv}), yet creating so called "practically unstable behaviours" \cite{benzi22,Califano2022OnSystems}.
-As a consequence, a naive tank design \textit{de facto} makes robust stability a property which is and not connected to any safety guarantee.
-In fact notice that till the energy in the tank is not depleted, the control input $w$ is completely transparent to the tank algorithm, which reduces to a trick to formally proof passivity, with limited significance in the context in which tasks need to be performed in unstructured scenarios.
+In fact, there is no need to design the controller in a way that it mimics a physical system (e.g., in the PD case the controller can be seen as a control spring and damper): as long as a task is achieved through a control input $w$ and $e^*$ is finite, a passive implementation is possible by means of the energy tank algorithm, just setting $V_c(x_c(t))|_{t=0}>e^*$; ii) The aforementioned initial energy assignment is a degree of freedom in the algorithm, whose implications are often naively addressed.
+In fact, a very high (yet bounded) energy initialization in the tank would technically still fulfill the PBC objective (\ref{eq:passivityEnv}), yet creating so-called "practically unstable behaviors" \cite{benzi22,Califano2022OnSystems}.
+As a consequence, a naive tank design \textit{de facto} makes robust stability a property that is not connected to any safety guarantee.
+In fact, notice that till the energy in the tank is not depleted, the control input $w$ is completely transparent to the tank algorithm, which reduces to a trick to formally prove passivity, with limited significance in the context in which tasks need to be performed in unstructured scenarios.
 The fact that the mechanical power flow is undefined in sign (i.e., when $\dot{q}^\top \tau$ the tank gets refilled) worsens this criticality, which is sometimes addressed with empirical tank saturation arguments.